yaskovdev/sandbox/ffmpeg-demultiplexing/README.md

 The official FFmpeg demuxer and decoder example.
 The original code is [here](https://github.com/FFmpeg/FFmpeg/blob/master/doc/examples/demux_decode.c).

 The program prints instructions how to play the output after successful demuxing.
+You may want to adjust a video frame rate by specifying, e.g., `-framerate 16`.

 ## Building And Running On Windows Using CLion